Transfer pricing. It’s a term many reporters use to villainize the cross-border activities of multinational companies. But what is it really about?

 Taxpayers should also perform a self-assessment for possible areas of noncompliance and proactively make changes to their documentation.
 The IRS acknowledged it might be hard to find close comparables and that taxpayers should be careful when deciding the comparability of uncontrolled companies and transactions.
 Taxpayers must include an in-depth analysis of why comparability adjustments were selected, according to the IRS.

 A robust and clear analysis of the taxpayer’s operations and related-party transactions must also be included, the IRS said, along with an explanation of the data used, a detailed description of risks faced, and a specification of how profits were allocated among related parties.
 Adequate documentation is always the way to go.
+Multinational companies often engage in intercompany transactions.
+Why are tax authorities watching their every move?

 As Chief Economist of CrossBorder Solutions, Mimi is responsible for managing client relationships and ensuring the successful completion of all work.
 At the original iteration, she served as Vice President, Professional Services.